*This has been adopted from “BBC Grammar Challenge” programme

 Superlative: William is the tallest of the three boys.

-NOTE: the Superlative takes ‘the’ hence ‘the tallest boy’, ‘the longest river’, ‘the most expensive car’, et cetera.
+The Superlative takes ‘the’ hence ‘the tallest boy’, ‘the longest river’, ‘the most expensive car’, et cetera.

 ‘A’,